Rethinking RFID: Awareness and Control For Interaction With RFID Systems

 American Anthropology Association, pages 332-333.
 Artifact submission (similar to Demonstration).

-Revealing the Invisible: Visualizing the Location and Event Flow of Distributed Physical Devices
+Event Flow of Distributed Physical Devices

 UNIVERSITY OF CALGARY, GROUPLAB, 2009-2010